MicrosoftEdge/magic-mirror-demo/README.md

 ```
 This will install/update all the node packages and create a local node server.
 Take note of the port that the server is using.
 Go to your browser and type: `http://localhost:your-port-number/` to verify is working.

 On the prompt, you will see that the there is a warning regarding connecting to the database.
 To solve this, you need to add local environment variables to your project.
-More specifically, you need to set:
-- **CUSTOMCONNSTR_MONGOLAB_URI**, connection string to your MongoDB service (e.g. MongoLab)
-- **OXFORD_SECRET_KEY**, your secret API key to the [Oxford service](https://www.projectoxford.ai/)

-For MSFT folks, you can find the demo API keys here: \\\\iefs\Users\apavia\WebApps\magicMirror\environment.json
+For MSFT folks, you can do this by saving the following file to the root folder: \\\\iefs\Users\apavia\WebApps\magicMirror\environment.json

 ###Making a UWP hosted web app